 Do let us know where we made mistake, it will help us.

-At your end I strongly recommend to think about "raising your bar", let us know how we can help you with that, join our open groups to learn and raise the bar.
+At your end, I strongly recommend thinking about "raising your bar", let us know how we can help you with that, join our open groups to learn and raise the bar.
 Share your progress with us.
-Being rejected is not the end of life, it is a start for a great journey of yours.
+Being rejected is not the end of life, it is the start of a great journey of yours.
 Prove us wrong!